LucasDelfino92/morrowindsharp/main.md

   - [X] 06 Glow in the Dahrk Patch
   - [X] 07 Graphic Herbalism Patch
 - **Hotfix 0.7.2** (Update files)

-> ℹ️ We will install **Graphic Herbalism** and **Glow in the Dahrk** in upcoming sections, and load them before Project Atlas for it to patch them as intended.

 > ⚠️ Attempting to launch the game at this stage will be met with errors, unless you install **Glow in the Dahrk** or omit installing the patch for now.